shawkyelshazly1/Chat-App/README.md

 # Chat-App
-Chat room app using sockets with register & login features connected to offline DB
+Chat room app using sockets with register & login features connected to offline DB using sqlite3